Transition to College Program for Recent High School Graduates

 - Use the self-advocacy skills they'll need to navigate through their freshman year

-Students are immersed in a living/learning experience that offers a real "taste" of college life, college-level work and the challenges that they will encounter in the fall.
+Students are immersed in a living/learning experience that offers a real "taste" of college life, college-level work, and the challenges they will encounter in the fall.
 They develop a clear understanding of their personal learning strengths and needs, and discover how resources and self-advocacy can support their success in college.

 Note: For admission to this program, students must provide a letter of admission to a four-year college or university.
+A diagnosed learning disability is not required to participate in this program.

-Summer in Putney, VT
+Summer in Putney, Vermont